What is the legal status in Spain after the ´State Of Alarm´ / ´Lockdown´?

 Our infrastructure has been completely ready for the massive work-from-home situation long before the Coronavirus outbreak.
 We have always provided remote work options and many of our employees have taken advantage of this over the years.
 To this end, the system has been used, tested and is ready for this situation.

-We continue to run our operations and are doing our best to ensure the usual availability, quality and speed of our services.
+We are now back running operations almost as before and with the continued re-opening of governmental residency services, we continue to ensure the availability, quality and speed of our services.
 However, we would like to thank you for your understanding in case of occasional delays in our support answers.
-After all, this is an extraordinary situation.
+After all, this have been an extraordinary situation.

 You can rely on our continued service during new and changed times.